Benefits of AS9100

 Improved Decision Making & Involvement of Top Management

-With the QMS in place and working for you, the organization is focused towards the Quality Goals.
+With the QMS in place and working for you, the organization is focused on the Quality Goals.
 Management is provided with data on a continual basis and able to see progress or lack of progress towards goals and take appropriate action.
 The organized, scheduled process of conducting Management Reviews ensures that this evaluation takes place.
 It provides the mechanism of reviewing performance against goals on a scheduled basis, and for taking action based on the evaluation.

-Because of the requirements addressed in the Standard, organizations often see an increased involvement of top management with regards to the Quality Management System.
+Because of the requirements addressed in the Standard, organizations often see an increased involvement of top management with regard to the Quality Management System.
 This starts with the setting of the Quality Policy and Quality Goals and Objectives.
-It continues with Management Review looking at data from the QMS, and taking actions to make sure that Quality Goals are met, new Goals are set, and continual improvement is achieved.
+It continues with Management Review looking at data from the QMS and taking actions to make sure that Quality Goals are met, new Goals are set, and continual improvement is achieved.
 The quality policy also ensures that corrective action is taken whenever defects occur.
-When defects are caught early, cost is lowered.
+When defects are caught early, the cost is lowered.

 Increased Employee Involvement

 Section 7.3 of AS9100D requires that employees understand their role in the QMS.
-With improved training and qualification of employees, productivity and involvement increase.
+With improved training and qualifications of employees, productivity, and involvement increase.
 Better documentation or control of processes leads to consistency in performance, and less scrap and rework.
 Managers experience fewer late-night troubleshooting calls; employees have more information for troubleshooting problems on their own, and new employees are able to find information they need to follow processes.
 AS9100 creates a work atmosphere that is open to feedback and idea sharing, allowing employees the chance to provide their thoughts on current processes.

 Make your QMS beneficial for your business

 While it is easy to see the benefits when implementing AS9100, it is important to remember that your Quality Management System will only return what you put into it.
 The standard tells organizations what needs to be implemented, but not how to implement it.
 As an organization, you must define your scope and tailor your QMS to suit your needs.
-So work with enthusiasm and optimism knowing you are contributing to the future success and profitability of your company.
+So, work with enthusiasm and optimism knowing you are contributing to the future success and profitability of your company.